sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 # Stage 1 - Prepare for Upgrade
 This is stage 1 where we prepare for upgrading our Rails 4.0 app to Rails 4.1.
+We first move to the gemset that is hosting Secondhand

+    $ rvm ruby-2.0.0-p643@rails4013

 ## Run the tests first
 First make sure all your tests pass by running *rspec*.